superwerker/superwerker/README.md

 ### Can superwerker also handle network/VPC and workloads?

 superwerker is initially specialised in a basic AWS set-up.
 An extension to best practices in the network and workload area is planned.
 Please send us feedback/feature requests in our GitHub repository.

+## Technical FAQ

+### Why do I need a domain and subdomain

+They are only used for the RootMail feature.
+These values have no relevance for the domains of your final applications and workloads.
+In most cases the domain will be `example.com` and the subdomain `aws`.
+You must have the possibility to add an `NS` entry for `aws.example.com` in your domain registrar console, otherwise the superwerker installation will not succeed.

+### What kind of Notifications are sent to the NotificationMail?

+At the moment, those are notifications about new OpsItems.
+Those OpsItems are created from the RootMail feature.
+So these notifications are about new created AWS accounts or requested password resets.

+In the future there might be more notifications, but nothing planned yet.

 ## Design decisions